opoupeney/dfd/source/devguide/datepicker.rst

 .. image:: ../images/icons/icon_web.png
    :class: pull-right

-The datepicker is an input field tied to an interactive popup calendar  component that assists the user in entering a valid date for a date field.
-The user can select a date from a pop-up calendar.
+The datepicker is a standard input field tied to an interactive overlay calendar component that assists the user in entering a valid date for a date field.
+The user can select and validate a date from a overlay calendar and that value will be copied to the field.

-The datepicker is tied to a standard form input field.
-Focus on the input (click, or use the tab key) to open an interactive calendar in a small overlay.
-Choose a date, click elsewhere on the page (blur the input), or hit the Esc key to close.
-If a date is chosen, feedback is shown as the input's value.

 |